TELEPHONE SERVICES

 d.
 Incidents that involve suspected waste, fraud, abuse, or mismanagement must be reported to the Office of the Inspector General.
 See 1 FAM 053.2-5.

 a.
 Department telephone services are for official business.
-However, occasional local calls are permitted as long as they do not result in additional charges to the U.S. Government, and do not interfere with work.
-(See 5 FAM 511, paragraph c.)
+However, occasional calls are permitted as long as they do not result in additional charges to the U.S. Government, and do not interfere with work.

 b.
 Generally, employees must not accept collect calls.
 If the collect call is an emergency, the employee may accept charges and then notify his or her supervisor in writing or his or her action.

 a.
-Bureau review and certification are mandatory for all long distance telephone call records and bills.
+Bureau review and certification are mandatory for all toll telephone call records and bills.
 The caller must pay for unauthorized calls.

-c.
-Infrequent personal calls that are in the interest of U.S. Government may be placed on government calling cards only when approved by executive directors or management officers, and the authorization should be noted in travel orders.
+b.
+Infrequent personal calls that are in the interest of U.S. Government may be placed only when approved by executive directors or management officers, and the authorization should be noted in travel orders.
 Executive directors and management officer may prohibit or set limits as necessary.

 Employees must pay for damage, loss, theft, lost services, or destruction of any U.S. Government-owned telecommunications equipment due to an employee’s negligence or other authorized person’s negligence or willful act will be paid by the employee.

 a.
-DT/OPS/ENM/TWD authorizes all equipment or transmission facilities for domestic Department offices.
+DT/EI/NT authorizes all equipment or transmission facilities for domestic Department offices.

 b.
-Employees must not install, disconnect, rearrange, remove, or attempt to repair equipment or facilities furnished by DT/OPS/ENM/TWD.
+Employees must not install, disconnect, rearrange, remove, or attempt to repair equipment or facilities furnished by DT/EI/NT.

-5 FAM 525.2 Telephone Equipment at Posts/Regional Information Management Centers (RIMCs)
+5 FAM 523.2 Telephone Equipment at Posts/Regional Diplomatic Technology Centers (RDTs)

 a.
-Foreign Service posts and RIMCs operate post telephone systems and equipment and hire telephone operators locally.
-Posts must have DS concurrence to hire a Foreign Service national (FSN) or third-country national telephone technician and specific authorization from the Regional Information Management Center (RIMC) and DT/OPS.
-Access to controlled access areas (CAAs) and private branch exchange (PBX) equipment rooms at all posts by uncleared personnel is restricted.
+Access to controlled access areas (CAA)s and private branch exchange (PBX) equipment rooms at all posts by uncleared personnel is restricted.
 See 12 FAH-6 H-651 (Classified).
 New telephone system installations must comply with 12 FAH-6 H-651 (Classified).

 b.
-The RIMC must be informed of all post procurement orders for telephone equipment, preferably before orders are submitted.
-All revisions or additions to telephone systems at post must be coordinated with the RIMC and DT/OPS for technical guidance.
-Neither RIMC nor DT/OPS is required to install or maintain other agency purchased equipment.
-At their discretion, RIMCs may consider providing technical assistance or guidance related to other agency telephone systems.
+RDT must be informed of all post procurement orders for PBX upgrades and replacements, preferably before orders are submitted.
+All revisions or additions to telephone systems at post must be coordinated with Regional Diplomatic Technology (RDT) and DT/EI/NT for technical guidance.
+Neither RDT nor DT/EI/NT is required to install or maintain other agency purchased equipment.
+At their discretion, RDTs may consider providing technical assistance or guidance related to other agency telephone systems.

 c.
-Posts must submit all orders to DT/OPS for price quotes and ordering instructions.
+Posts must submit all orders to DT/EI/NT for price quotes and ordering instructions.

 d.
-All U.S. foreign missions are required to use STU-III/STE instruments for classified telephone conversations and are encouraged to use STU-III/STE instruments in the secure mode while conducting routine business.
+All U.S. foreign missions are required to use secure voice instruments for classified telephone conversations and are encouraged to use these instruments in the secure mode while conducting routine business.

 a.
-DT/OPS/ENM/TWD, is charged with the installation and management of domestic telecommunications services for the Department of State.
+DT/EI/NT, is charged with the installation and management of domestic telecommunications services for the Department of State.

 b.
-To request services for telephone installation, upgrade, move, add, or change, GSO’s must access DT/OPS/ENM/TWD and prepare Telecommunications Service Request (TSR).
-DT/OPS/ENM/TWD is a working capital fund organization which cannot accept TSRs without funding information.
-Submit work requests TSRs through your GSO or executive office.
+To request services for telephone installation, upgrade, move, add, or change, GSO’s must access DT/EI/NT and prepare Telecommunications Service Request (TSR).
+DT/EI is a working capital fund organization which cannot accept TSRs without funding information.
+Submit TSRs through your GSO or executive office.
 Failure to complete the form in its entirety may result in delays.
-If you need help please contact DT/OPS/ENM/TWD Customer Service at 202-453-9434 or email twdcustserv@state.gov.
+If you need help, please contact DT/EI/NT Customer Service at 202-453-9434 or email twdcustserv@state.gov.

 c.
-To request physical wiring for a department network, e.g., Internet, OpenNet (unclassified SBU intranet), OpenNet Plus, or ClassNet (classified intranet); submit a Form DS-3055, Data Service Request (DSR).
-DT/OPS/ENM/TWD is a working capital fund organization which cannot accept a DSR without DT/OPS/ENM/TWD funding information.
+To request physical wiring for a department network, e.g., Internet, OpenNet (unclassified SBU intranet), or ClassNet (classified intranet); submit a Form DS-3055, Data Service Request (DSR).
+DT/EI/NT is a working capital fund organization which cannot accept a DSR without DT/EI/NT funding information.
 Submit DSRs through your GSO or executive office.
 Failure to complete the DSR in its entirety may result in delays.
-DSRs are available from the Department’s Forms Website, or from DT/OPS/ENM/TWD.
+DSRs are available from the Department’s Forms Website, or from DT/EI/NT.

 d.
-For assistance in account creation for the above networks, contact the DT IT Service Center (DT/OPS/CCS/ITSC).
+For assistance in account creation for the above networks, contact the DT IT Service Center (DT/ES/CCS/ITSC).

 a.
 Only Department-approved telephone systems are to be used to provide service to CAAs.
 Telephone instruments used in the CAA must be Telephone Security Group (TSG)-approved or installed with TSG-approved disconnects unless the CAA is serviced by a separate CTS installed in compliance with TSG Standard 2 or CNSSI 5000.
 See 5 FAH-2 H-612.1 and 12 FAH-6 H-651 (classified).